-- 1. Either party may give written notice to the other party of a dispute and request that the matter be subject to mediation with the mediator to be selected from those available from a recognized dispute resolution center or mediation service, with each party to pay 50% of the mediator's fees.
+A. Either party may give written notice to the other party of a dispute and request that the matter be subject to mediation with the mediator to be selected from those available from a recognized dispute resolution center or mediation service, with each party to pay 50% of the mediator's fees.
 Both parties shall meet in good faith as is reasonably requested by the mediator in an attempt to resolve the dispute.
-Thirty (30) days after appointment of a mediator, if no resolution has been reached to the mutual satisfaction of the parties, either party may pursue arbitration. - 2.
-Any arbitration shall be conducted pursuant to Washington State statutes, Washington Superior Court Rules and Skagit County Local Rules for Mandatory Arbitration, no matter the amount in controversy or the remedy sought.
+Thirty (30) days after appointment of a mediator, if no resolution has been reached to the mutual satisfaction of the parties, either party may pursue arbitration.

+- B. Any arbitration shall be conducted pursuant to Washington State statutes, Washington Superior Court Rules and Skagit County Local Rules for Mandatory Arbitration, no matter the amount in controversy or the remedy sought.
 The arbitrator shall have full powers in law and equity to award damages, declare rights and liabilities, prohibit acts, require that acts be performed or to enjoin any activity or use.
 To commence arbitration, a party must commence an action in Skagit County Superior Court to compel.
 The arbitrator's award shall include an award of attorney's fees and costs to the prevailing party and shall be subject to appeal only pursuant to the provisions of Chapter 7.04 RCW now or as hereafter amended.
 The prevailing party in any appeal shall receive its attorney's fees and costs.
-The court shall have full jurisdiction to enforce the arbitrator's decision, including Civil and Criminal contempt. - 3.
-The foregoing notwithstanding, either party may commence an action in Superior Court (whether mediation or arbitration has commenced or not) to seek a temporary injunction or preliminary injunction pursuant to Washington State Laws and the Superior Court Rules.
+The court shall have full jurisdiction to enforce the arbitrator's decision, including Civil and Criminal contempt. - C. The foregoing notwithstanding, either party may commence an action in Superior Court (whether mediation or arbitration has commenced or not) to seek a temporary injunction or preliminary injunction pursuant to Washington State Laws and the Superior Court Rules.
 The Court shall have exclusive jurisdiction to hear such temporary or preliminary injunction matters and the Superior Court's decision with respect to such injunction requests shall stand until a hearing on the merits is conducted before the arbitrator and an arbitrator's award is made.
+The prevailing party in any request for a temporary injunction or preliminary injunction shall be awarded its attorney's fees and costs related thereto by the Superior Court irrespective of the ultimate outcome of the dispute before the arbitrator.
 The Court shall enter an injunction at any time it is shown by a preponderance of the evidence that a violation of the terms of this easement will cause any injury to the conservation values protected by this easement.

 IX.
-GRANTEE'S REMEDIES
+REMEDIES